 Improve the air quality

 If you have any integrated or stand-alone air filter systems, clean or replace the filters at least as directed, if not more frequently.
-Keep it running 24/7.
+Keep them running 24/7.

 3) AIR PURIFICATION

-One of the best of the manufacturers producing negative ion generators for institutional and commercial use is GPS (Global Plasma Solutions) with lots of good information on their site.
+One of the best of the manufacturers producing negative ion generators powerful enough to actually do good, although primarially for institutional and commercial use, is GPS (Global Plasma Solutions) with lots of good information on their site.

 50% is in fact the sweet spot where things are the least active with the least airborne transmission, and that includes Covid-19.